Thermodynamic Advantage of Quantum Time-Reversal: Quantum Thermodynamic Advantage

-In the special case where memory is classical, we have only two time-reversal symmetries: \begin{enumerate} \item Time-even $\zero^\dagger=\zero$ and $\one^\dagger=\one$. \item Time-odd $\zero^\dagger=\one$ and $\one^\dagger=\zero$. \end{enumerate} In the time-even case, the lower bound on entropy production found in Eq.~\eqref{Eq:EntrProd} is
+In the special case where memory is classical, we have only two time-reversal symmetries for binary information storage: \begin{enumerate} \item Time-even $\zero^\dagger=\zero$ and $\one^\dagger=\one$. \item Time-odd $\zero^\dagger=\one$ and $\one^\dagger=\zero$. \end{enumerate} In the time-even case, the lower bound on entropy production found in Eq.~\eqref{Eq:EntrProd} is

 In the time-odd case, the same computational entropy production is